Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 I hope so too, Jan.

-It's uh it's gonna take a lot of work from Congress and uh I think Chairman Comer and the like are on the are on the right track.
+It's going to take a lot of work from Congress, and I think Chairman Comer and the like are on the right track.

 They just have to follow through now.

-we'll see you next week for a special live presentation of Cash's corner from Arizona.
+And we'll see you next week for a special live presentation of Cash's Corner from Arizona.